-- 4 bis.
-The Tribunal shail be competent to hear complaints alleging non-observance of their contracts of employment from persons employed by recognized entities created or managed by officials of the Organisation in cases to which national courts are precluded from exercising jurisdiction. - Any dispute as to the competence of the Tribunal shall be decided by it, subject to the provisions of article XII. - 3.
-The Tribunal shall be competent to hear any complaint of non-observance of the Staff Pensions Regulations or of rules made in virtue thereof in regard to an official or the wife, husband or children of an official, or in regard to any class of officials to which the said Regulations or the said rules apply.
+- non-observance of their contracts of employment from persons employed by recognized entities created or managed by officials of the Ordanisation in cases to which national courts are precluded from exercising jurisdiction.
+4 his.
+The Tribunal shall be competent to hear complaints alleging - Any dispute as to the competence of the Tribunal shall he decided by it, subject to the provisions of article XII.